 Restoring

-Restoration work is scheduled to begin later this year, using a combination of Ocean Conservation Trust’s innovative HMS OCToPUS seagrass seeding device and cultivated adult seagrass plants grown in hessian pillows.
+Restoration work is scheduled to begin within the next year, once we have completed public consultation to build the project with our communities and obtain funding for the Project.
+The restoration work will use a combination of Ocean Conservation Trust’s innovative HMS OCToPUS seagrass seeding device and cultivated adult seagrass plants grown in hessian pillows.
 This two-pronged approach is great for restoring seagrass habitats at scale, with this project setting an ambitious goal to restore 10 hectares of seagrass over the next three years.
 The restoration sites have been carefully selected and are already supported by Blue Meadows Sensitive Habitat Marker Buoys, maintainedby Falmouth Harbour, which designateVoluntary No Anchor Zones to reduce threats to these sensitive seabed habitats.

 Monitoring